-Through advocacy and education, CCALAC seeks to ensure and sustain healthcare funding for medically indigent, uninsured and vulnerable populations that are served by community clinics and health centers (CCHCs).
-The Association’s staff works with local, state and federal officials and other stakeholders to:
+Through advocacy and education, CCALAC seeks to ensure and sustain healthcare funding for uninsured and under-resourced populations that access services at community health centers (CHCs).
+The Association’s staff works with local, state and federal officials and other partners to:

-- Exchange information about new developments impacting community clinics
+- Exchange information about new developments impacting CHCs

 CCALAC works cooperatively with the California Primary Care Association and the 18 Regional Consortia on State issues, and the National Association of Community Health Centers (NACHC) on Federal issues.